clef-men/zoo/README.md

 opam update --all --repositories
 ```

-Then, you need to install [this custom version of the OCaml compiler](https://github.com/clef-men/ocaml/tree/atomic_array) featuring atomic record fields and atomic arrays.
+Then, you need to install [this custom version of the OCaml compiler](https://github.com/clef-men/ocaml/tree/generative_constructors) featuring atomic record fields, atomic arrays and generative constructors.
 Hopefully, it should be merged into the OCaml compiler one day.

 The following commands take care of this: